 If you decide you want to expand your marketing and really try to get more reach globally, then you’ll need to consider using the other languages of the people you want to interact with.

 Lack of Access to New Pinterest Features for International Users

 Many international markets are not first in line to get new Pinterest features.
 Story pins are one example.
 Sanne has been waiting for them for months, but they are not yet available in the Netherlands.
 Just recently they’ve become available for some larger accounts.
 But for small accounts (like her clients), they haven’t been released yet.

 As a marketer, this can be really frustrating.
 Story pins on Pinterest are performing like gangbusters.
-In the Simple Pin Collective, a lot of people are sharing the great results they get with story pins.
-The international marketers are chomping at the bit to get access to them.
+A lot of people are sharing the great results they get with story pins and the international marketers are chomping at the bit to get access to them.

 As U.S.-based creators, we also get to look into Pinterest’s newsroom to see what Pinterest is putting out and when to expect it.
 There is also the Pinterest Creators Festival.
 We have opportunities to really stay on top of what’s happening.

 An equivalent source of information or community for creators in northern Europe (to learn about new developments on the horizon for the European-based Pinterest platform) does not appear to not exist.
 If it does, it is difficult to find.